 I. Local Buses for Goa International Airport

-I would like to mention Mandrem in Goa especially here because I had covered that area and could be able to strongly justify my thoughts.
+I would mention Mandrem in Goa here because I have covered that area and will explain my views.

 From Mandrem ➡️ Mapusa ➡️ Panjim➡️ Chicalim ➡️ Margao ➡️ Goa International Airport